 Macchia and Montagni, L’opera completa di Watteau (1968), cat.
 78.

 The 1767 description of this painting is remarkably precise.
-It was evidently a pastoral landscape showing two peasants seated, one with a basket, a standing sphered with a shepherd’s crook, three sheep, one goat, and a complex of buildings.
-While it would have been greatly beneficial if its owner, Jean de Jullienne, had had it engraved in his Oeuvre gravé, still, it is easy to imagine its appearance and, equally important, to have confidence in Watteau’s authorship.
+It was evidently a pastoral landscape showing two peasants seated, one with a basket, a standing shepherd with a shepherd’s crook, three sheep, one goat, and a complex of buildings.
+While it would have been beneficial if its owner, Jean de Jullienne, had had it engraved in his Oeuvre gravé, still, it is easy to imagine its appearance.
+Equally important, Julienne's authority gives us confidence to believe in Watteau’s authorship.

-Although such pastoral subjects are rare in Watteau’s oeuvre, nonetheless, Jullienne’s painting appears to have been closely analogous to La Chute d’eau.
-That painting also has several peasants, although not at the left, including a woman resting on a basket, a standing shepherd holding his crook, a complex of buildings, and some animals.
+Although such landscapes and pastoral subjects are rare in Watteau’s oeuvre, nonetheless, Jullienne’s painting appears to have been closely analogous to La Chute d’eau.
+That painting also has several peasants (although not at the left), including a woman resting on a basket, a standing shepherd holding his crook, a complex of buildings, and some animals.
 However, La Chute d’eau has a different number of peasants, a different count of animals, and a prominent waterfall whose formidable presence would not have been overlooked in any description.
-Moreover, Paysage enrichi de plusieurs fabriques was vertical in format and essentially twice the size, especially if one accepts the slight;y larger dimensions cited when it was sold from the collection of Jullienne’s widow.
+Moreover, Paysage enrichi de plusieurs fabriques was vertical in format and essentially twice the size, especially if one accepts the slightly larger dimensions cited when it was sold from the collection of Jullienne’s widow.

-There is no trace of this painting after it was sold from the collection of Jullienne’s widow.
+There is no trace of this painting after it was sold from the collection of Mme. de Jullienne.
 Was it destroyed during the French Revolution or did it lose its identity as an anonymous French or Dutch landscape?
-Although there have been attempts to identify this work with the painting depicted on the easel in Assis au près de toy, the double portrait of Watteau and Jullienne; however, that picture within a picture, generally known under the name Le Parc à la statue, bears no relation to Jullienne’s landscape.
+Although there have been attempts to identify this work with the painting depicted on the easel in Assis au près de toy, the double portrait of Watteau and Jullienne, that picture within a picture, generally known under the name Le Parc à la statue, bears no relation whatsoever to Jullienne’s landscape.